llogiq/llogiq.github.io/_drafts/why_use_tools.md

 Often, such tools may highlight issues or show avenues for optimization the programmer would not have even considered themselves.
 People aren't that good at detecting subtle patterns in code, especially if those patterns have low locality.
 Static analysis can help because it has all the meta data, won't overlook things or be blinded by appearance.

 *But*, I hear some of you say, *I'm already an experienced coder.
 My code is* good.
 Great!
 Still that doesn't exempt you from the fallibility that makes us human (unless you are already a [bot](https://reddit.com/r/botsrights)).
 When we started to run clippy on [rustc](https://github.com/rust-lang/rust) itself, we got more than a hundred valid suggestions for improvement (which I subsequently implemented).
 Are the rust programmers newbies?
 Are they bad programmers?
 Nothing could be further from the truth.
 They just didn't have access to the tool before.
+Apart from that, even clippy triggered some clippy warnings when we first ran it on itself.

 Improving our code based on a lint's suggestion has a profound consequence: You'll be more likely to detect those patterns in the future yourself.
 Believe it or not, it will make you a better programmer.
 I experienced this when I started running FindBugs on my Java code.
 Soon I noticed problems with my code that I would have overlooked just weeks ago.
 Nowadays, my code is FindBugs clean except in very rare circumstances.
 However, I still run FindBugs on my code, because it's cheap, and it still catches the occassional mishap.
+Sometimes, when code changes, ugly idioms and bugs creep in, and static analysis is a good first line of defense.

+Note that I wrote *first* line of defense, because static analysis doesn't absolve you from thinking about your code.
+It will usually only target low-hanging (automatically detectable) fruit.

 ### Metrics

 **Metrics are useless**.
 We simply don't have any *meaningful* metric for source code.
 To gauge a programmers output by lines of code is the same as measuring an aircraft engineer's progress by weight and all that jazz.
 I'll argue that there still is some value in those metrics, if you are alright with having a good helping of salt when interpreting them.

 For example, I recently looked at an estimate of the numbers of lines of code I had written in Rust, and concluded that I may not call myself a newbie anymore.
 When I look at this post, I'll look at the word count to ensure it's not boring you too much.
-I also try to keep my functions below about 30 lines of code, since that's what the source window of my editor will show at once.
+I also try to keep my functions below about 30 lines of code, since that's what the source window of my editor will show at once and I'm bad at keeping this stuff in my head.

 ### Formatting